reema0814/Threat-Protection-with-XDR/Labguide/lab9_threat_hunting.md

     ![Picture 1](./media/lab9xdr5.png)

-1. In the *"Microsoft Sentinel - Hunting"* blade, search for the query you just created in the list, *PowerShell Hunt*.
+1. In the Microsoft Sentinel - Hunting blade, search for the query you just created in the list, PowerShell Hunt.

 1. Select **PowerShell Hunt** from the list.